gatsby-uc/gatsby-source-strapi/README.md

 }
 ```

-You can query Document nodes in chosen language
+You can query Document nodes in a chosen language

-> make sure to add `api.qs._locale` to your strapi conf in `gatsby-config.js` (see example above)
+Make sure to add `api.qs._locale` to your strapi configuration in `gatsby-config.js` (see example above)

 ```graphql
 {
   allStrapiArticle(filter: { locale: "en" }) {